 Applications will be reviewed on a rolling basis by the Community Engaged Learning Council.
 It is highly encouraged you submit your application at least 30 days in advance of the activity taking place to ensure the committee has time to review and ask questions if necessary.
 No funding will be granted after an activity has occurred.
 The funding will be granted on a first-come, first-serve basis until all funding has been expended for the year.

 As a part of the critical reflection process, participants of the experience should put together a blog post that details the project, its impact, student learning and reflection, quanitifiables, testimonials, and photos.
 The blog post will be shared on the Community Engaged Learning blog and may be further shared across the campus and community to share the story of community engaged learning.
 The blog post should be submitted to Amanda Martin, Assistant Director, at firstname.lastname@example.org, no later than three weeks after the project concludes.

 Bringing a community partner to campus?
 Say thank you with a Sodexo coffee card.
 To request this support email email@example.com with the date of your partner's visit, the course they are attending, and purpose of their visit.
 Take this time to review successes, challenges, and plans moving forward!

 Agencies that host Drake students on a regular / on-going basis should submit an Experiential Learning Host Agency Agreement along with a copy of their Certificate of Insurance.

-Step ONE: All students participating in a community-based learning experience need to submit an Experiential Learning Agreement & Waiver prior to the start of their project.
-Your emergency contact information is stored in Banner, please make sure it is up to date.
-In the event of an emergency public saftey will be able to retreive your emergency contact information from Banner.
+All students participating in a community-based learning experience need to submit an Experiential Learning Agreement & Waiver prior to the start of their project.
+Emergency contact information is stored in Banner, please make sure it is up to date.
+In the event of an emergency public saftey will be able to retreive student emergency contact information from Banner.